SAGE: A Search-AuGmented Evaluation of Large Language Models on Free-Form QA: Additional ablations and analysis

-To better understand the limitations of TALE in evaluating candidate responses, we conducted a manual error analysis.
-We randomly sampled 100 evaluation cases from the AmbigQA and HotpotQA datasets, focusing on instances where TALE disagreed with human annotators.
-The errors were categorized into different categories, with representative examples presented in the Tables.
+The main-paper error analysis (\S\ref{sec:error_analysis}) groups SAGE's disagreements with the human majority into five categories: contextual misunderstanding, incomplete evidence, reasoning error, hallucination, and conflicting evidence.
+This appendix reproduces one representative failure for each category, drawn from the same 100-instance error-analysis sample.

-\paragraph{Contextual misunderstanding.} TALE generates inaccurate or incomplete queries when it misinterprets the intent of the candidate's question.
+\paragraph{Contextual misunderstanding.} SAGE generates inaccurate or incomplete queries when it misinterprets the intent of the candidate's question.
 This is particularly evident in AmbigQA, where questions are often intentionally ambiguous or lack sufficient context, leading to the retrieval of irrelevant or contradictory evidence.

-Table \ref{tab:contextual_misunderstanding_example} presents an example where TALE faced a contextual misunderstanding.
+Table \ref{tab:contextual_misunderstanding_example} presents an example where SAGE faced a contextual misunderstanding.
 The question asked about the opening date of the Royal Liverpool Hospital before redevelopment.
 However, the candidate answer referred to the hospital's reopening in 2022, following redevelopment, rather than its original opening date in 1978.
-Despite iterative search and reflection, TALE failed to align with the actual intent of the question, leading to a false final decision.
+Despite iterative search and reflection, SAGE failed to align with the actual intent of the question, leading to a false final decision.

-\paragraph{Incomplete evidence.} TALE fails when the retrieved evidence is insufficient or lacks relevant information, especially for verifying specific factual claims (see Table~\ref{tab:incomplete_evidence}).
+\paragraph{Incomplete evidence.} SAGE fails when the retrieved evidence is insufficient or lacks relevant information, especially for verifying specific factual claims (see Table~\ref{tab:incomplete_evidence}).

 \paragraph{Reasoning error.} Despite accurate evidence, the judge model misinterprets the information or applies flawed reasoning.
 Reasoning errors often occur when the model fails to apply appropriate logic to the available evidence or when it misrepresents the intent of the question.
-Table \ref{tab:reasoning_error_example} illustrates a case where TALE incorrectly concluded that Guglielmo Marconi was the first to achieve wireless telegraphy communication.
+Table \ref{tab:reasoning_error_example} illustrates a case where SAGE incorrectly concluded that Guglielmo Marconi was the first to achieve wireless telegraphy communication.
 The evidence suggested that while Marconi developed the first practical system, earlier demonstrations, including those by Jagadish Chandra Bose, may have preceded it.